mautic/developer-documentation-new/docs/rest_api/stages.rst

      - Name of the User who created the Stage
    * - ``dateModified``
      - datetime or null
-     - Last modification date and time for the Stage
+     - Stage record last modification date and time
    * - ``modifiedBy``
      - int
      - ID of the User who last modified the Stage